Canada's Response to Fukushima

 Shortly after the accident, the CNSC launched a review of all major nuclear facilities in Canada.

-The review, led by a multidisciplinary CNSC Task Force, confirmed the facilities' ability to withstand and respond to credible external events, such as earthquakes.
+The review, led by a CNSC Task Force, confirmed that nuclear facilities in Canada are able to withstand and respond to credible external events, such as earthquakes.

 In response to Task Force recommendations and following extensive consultation activities, the CNSC established an action plan to further strengthen the safety of nuclear power plants and other major nuclear facilities.